 Roasted Sweet Potato Salad is a unique, colorful, healthy and best of all delicious alternative to traditional mayonnaise-based potato or macaroni salads for your Fourth of July festivities.
 Sweet potatoes are an excellent source of vitamin A (in the form of beta-carotene).
 They are also an excellent source of vitamin C, manganese, copper, pantothenic acid, and vitamin B6.
 Additionally, they are a good source of potassium, dietary fiber, niacin, vitamin B1, vitamin B2, and phosphorus.

 Because I’m a blogger, we usually have our holiday meal a week early so I can share the recipes with you before the holiday and for the Fourth, this was my plan.
 However, sometimes the best-laid plans go awry, and we had a water pipe burst on Saturday, which meant we had no water at our house for the rest of the weekend.
-Thankfully we were able to get a plumber to our house first thing this morning and I’m back in business!
+Thankfully we were able to get a plumber to our house first thing this morning, and I’m back in business!
 I can’t wait to share this scrumptious recipe for Roasted Sweet Potato Salad with you.

-Be on the lookout for the rest of my recipes for the Fourth of July later this week, which include my foolproof Grilled Beer Can Chicken, or regular Grilled Chicken and to cool things off an easy Frozen Lemonade Pie, or easy Mixed Berry Sherbet.
+Be on the lookout for the rest of my recipes for the Fourth of July later this week, which includes my foolproof Grilled Beer Can Chicken, or regular Grilled Chicken and to cool things off an easy Frozen Lemonade Pie, or easy Mixed Berry Sherbet.

 If you are looking for a little more traditional potato salad, also check out my recipe for Southern Potato Salad.